Prince Harry Seen Caroling With Cressida Bonas & Without Meghan Markle

 Harry and Bonas dated from 2012 to 2014.
 However, the prince has moved on from the British model.
 Clarence House announced his engagement to Markle on Nov.
 27, and a royal wedding is well underway.
 The two will tie the knot at St. George's Chapel at Windsor Castle in May.
 An insider told E!
 News Harry has asked his brother William to be his best man and that Prince George and Princess Charlotte will also be in the bridal party.

 It looks like Harry has done a lot of caroling lately.
-In addition to attending the event at St. Luke's Church, he attended the London Fire Brigade Carol Service at Westminster Cathedral on Dec.
+He also attended the London Fire Brigade Carol Service at Westminster Cathedral on Dec.
 4.

 For more celebrity news, watch E!
 News at 7 and 11 p.m.